-A study of the principles used to evaluate ready-to-wear apparel based on target market preferences in terms of aesthetic, physical, performance, and quality characteristics as they related to perceived value.
-Analysis of garment terminology, ready-to-wear construction techniques, socially responsible sourcing, and manufacturer's specification packages.
+A study of the principles used to evaluate ready-to-wear apparel based on target market preferences in terms of aesthetic, physical, performance, and quality characteristics as they related to perceived value from an industry perspective.
+Analysis of garment terminology, ready-to-wear construction techniques, socially responsible sourcing, and manufacturer's tech packs.
 Prerequisites: FSH 235 and FSH 320.